mpampuch/new-ibex-project-template/README.md

 If that still doesn't work, try to troubleshoot using this video: https://www.youtube.com/watch?v=X-W7aVXH3_w

 Side note: This is the best video on what conda is and how and why to use it.
-It's 3h long and very dry but it's extremely useful in order to know how to effectively stay organized before embarking on a large scale data analysis https://www.youtube.com/watch?v=GW9_AXz-G5s
+It's 3h long and very dry but it's extremely useful in order to know how to effectively stay organized before analyzing large data https://www.youtube.com/watch?v=GW9_AXz-G5s

 ## Activating VSCode (Code Server)